-"Because of the small area of production, there's no incentive for pesticide manufacturers to register products for minor uses, since the cost associated with registration exceeds projected income from sales.
-Although small in planted acreage, chile, pecan, onion and other food crops are extremely important to New Mexico, accounting for one-half of farm sales in the state.
-By serving as a bridge to registration, the IR-4 Project helps provide effective pest control options for food crop producers, while insuring safe and healthful fruits, nuts and vegetables for consumers."
+"Because of the small area of production, there's no incentive for pesticide manufacturers to register products for minor uses, since the cost associated with registration exceeds projected income from sales," said Hamilton.
+"Although small in planted acreage, chile, pecan, onion and other food crops are extremely important to New Mexico, accounting for one-half of farm sales in the state.
+By serving as a bridge for federal product registration, the IR-4 Project helps provide effective pest control options for New Mexico's farmers and ranchers, while insuring safe and healthful fruits, nuts and vegetables for consumers."